-If a unit test or final exam is not taken at the scheduled time due to absence or tardiness the test must be taken after school on the first day back to class unless other arrangements have been made by the instructor or Director.
+If a unit test or final exam is not taken at the scheduled time due to absence, tardiness, lack of testing device, etc., the test must be taken after school on the first day back to class unless other arrangements have been made by the instructor or Director.
 Five percentage points will be subtracted from the makeup test.
 Five percentage points will be subtracted from the makeup test each day it is not completed after; a) the student returns to class or b) the arranged time.
-See also Computerized Quizzing and Testing